 UC-II® is derived from chicken sternum cartilage using a patented process that preserves the natural 3D structure of the collagen protein.

-The reason that UC-II® is a registered trademark is that it is a proprietary ingredient developed by InterHealth Nutraceuticals, and this company was acquired by a company called Lonza.
+The reason UC-II® is a registered trademark is that it is a proprietary ingredient developed by InterHealth Nutraceuticals, and this company was acquired by Lonza.

-If a product contains an ingredient listed as UC-II, it is sourced from Lonza.
-This ensures that the sourcing, manufacturing, research validation, and supply chain are controlled by Lonza, and this leads to consistency in the quality of the products listed as "UC-II".
+If a product contains an ingredient listed as UC-II®, it is sourced from Lonza.
+This ensures that the sourcing, manufacturing, research validation, and supply chain are controlled by Lonza, which leads to consistency in product quality.

 How Does UC-II® Compare to Other Forms of Collagen?

-Collagen is the most abundant protein in the body, and it makes up a large portion of the joints, tendons, ligaments, and other aspects of the joint system.
+Collagen is the most abundant protein in the body and makes up a large portion of the joints, tendons, ligaments, and other connective tissues.
 Type II collagen is primarily found in joint cartilage, making it a key ingredient for joint supplements in dogs.

-The first type, is called "undenatured."
-Undenatured Type II collagen such as UC-II® are minimally processed to retain their structure, making them highly effective for joint health.
-Undenatured collagen is typically sourced from chicken sternum.
+The first type is called “undenatured.”
+Undenatured type II collagen, such as UC-II®, is minimally processed to retain its structure, making it highly effective for joint health.
+It is typically sourced from chicken sternum.

-The second type is called "denatured" or "hydrolyzed."
+The second type is “denatured” or “hydrolyzed.”
 These are sourced from various animals and heat-treated or enzymatically broken down.
-These are supportive to joint health, although they might not be as effective as undenatured options.
+They can be supportive to joint health, although they may not be as effective as undenatured options.

-• Undenatured type II collagen refers to type II collagen that retains its natural 3D structure, which allows it to interact with the immune system and reduce joint inflammation through oral tolerance.
+- Undenatured type II collagen retains its natural 3D structure, which allows it to interact with the immune system and support joint health through a process known as oral tolerance.

 How UC-II® Supports Joint Health